-Delegated Authorities (Faculty staff, a Head of School, the Adelaide Graduate Centre, Legal and Risk, or the Pro Vice-Chancellor (International)) may be requested to provide approval for a student's proposed overseas experience.
-For most programs this will be requested directly through SMART.
+Delegated Authorities (Faculty staff, a Head of School, the Adelaide Graduate Centre, Legal and Risk, or the Pro-Vice Chancellor (International)) may be requested to provide approval for a student's proposed overseas experience.
+For most programs this will be requested directly through GLAS.
 Other programs have different application and approval processes, for example

-The Work Experience and Voluntary Placement Insurance Guide
+- Written approval from the student's Head of School or the Voluntary Placement Guide for non-credit programs - The "Guidelines for Study Leave Applications" for Higher Degree by Research students, available from the Adelaide Graduate Centre Study leave page.

-The "Guidelines for Study Away Applications" for Higher Degree by Researchstudents, available from the Adelaide Graduate Centre.Please refer to the relevant SMART program application for information on how torequest approval.
+Please refer to the relevant GLAS program application for information on how to request approval.

 Delegated Authorities must consider the suitability of the student and destination.
-For proposed experiences which have not had a formal risk assessment (i.e. "Self-Reporting" programs), or for suspected hazardous activities, the Delegated Authority may work with the student to complete a formal risk assessment.
+For proposed experiences which have not had a formal risk assessment (ie "Self-Reporting" programs), or for suspected hazardous activities, the Delegated Authority may work with the student to complete a formal risk assessment.
 This may include:

-- for high risk destinations using the Division of University Operations Finance and Procurement Services "Request for Approval to Travel to a High Risk Destination", - for any hazardous tasks or activities using the Off Campus Activity tools students should rely on the competent advice provided by government agencies such as smartraveller.gov.au or the University's risk management provider, and seek assistance completing their form if required.
+- for hazardous destinations using the Division of University Operations Finance and Procurement Services "Request for Approval to Travel to a High Risk Destination", - for any hazardous tasks or activities using the Off Campus Activity forms Students should rely on the competent advice provided by government agencies such as smartraveller.gov.au or the University's risk management provider, and seek assistance completing their form if required.